The Complete Guide to Design Tokens - Architecture, Three-Layer Model, and DTCG

 Tools with native or strong DTCG support include: Tokens Studio for Figma (export and import), Style Dictionary 4.x (native DTCG parsing), Theo by Salesforce, and Amazon Style Dictionary.
 Figma itself is moving toward DTCG alignment in its variables API.
 The ecosystem is growing - choosing DTCG as your source format is the lowest-risk long-term bet for toolchain interoperability.

-Figma Variables (introduced in 2023) map directly to the design token model: a Figma variable is a named value that can be set per mode (light/dark, brand A/brand B) and referenced across components.
-Tokens Studio for Figma bridges Figma Variables and external token sources, allowing a design system team to maintain a single DTCG-format JSON file as the source of truth and sync it bidirectionally with Figma.
+Figma Variables (introduced in 2023) map directly to the token model: a named value set per mode (light/dark, brand A/brand B) and referenced across components.
+Tokens Studio for Figma bridges Figma Variables and external token sources, letting a team maintain a single DTCG-format JSON file as the source of truth and sync it bidirectionally.
+Designers change a value in Figma; engineers pick up the updated token JSON without a handoff conversation.

 Keep reading